 LGBT Domestic Abuse Partnership

 The London LGBT Domestic Abuse Partnership (DAP) is a way for LGBT people who have experienced domestic abuse to get the maximum amount of help with a minimum amount of hassle.
 The DAP is open to any LGBT person experiencing domestic violence who is living or working in London.
 For more information on the DAP and what we provide, click here.
+To refer yourself to the DAP, click here.

 About Domestic Abuse